 Norwegian national asked to leave India for violating visa

-A Norwegian woman tourist has been asked to leave the country after she was found to have participated in an anti-CAA protest here early this week, violating visa norms, a senior official said here on Friday.
-"Our inquiry found that she has violated visa norms and so she was asked to go back," Anoop Krishnan, Officer in the Foreigners Regional Registration Office told PTI.
+Close on the heels of a German student being asked to leave India for violating visa norms by taking part in an anti-CAA protest at IIT,Madras, a Norwegian woman has been directed to return to her country by Immigration officials for participating in a similar demonstration here.
+"Our enquiry found that she has violated visa norms and so she was asked to go back," Anoop Krishnan, Officer in the Foreigners Regional Registration Office, told PTI.

+Janne-Mette Johansson was questioned by the Immigration authorities on Thursday after photos and videos of her participation in the anti-CAA protest in Kochi on December 23 were widely circulated in the social media.
+Officials of the FRRO, under the Union Home Ministry, which probed the matter, had visited her at her hotel in Fort Kochi and summoned her to the Kochi international airport office for questioning.

-The FRRO, under the Union Home Ministry, had said that it was probing the matter after it came to know through the social media that the Norwegian woman allegedly participated in the protest against Citizenship Amendment Act on December 23, Janne-Mette Johansson said in a Facebook post that she has been directed by the Bureau of Immigration authorities, who again came to her hotel, to leave the country at once.
-"I was told to leave the country at once, or legal action would be taken", she said.
+Earlier on Friday, Johansson said in a Facebook post that she has been directed by Bureau of Immigration authorities, who again came to her hotel, to leave the country "at once".
+"I was told to leave the country at once, or legal action would be taken", she said in the Facebook post.

-The 71-year-old woman settled in Sweden said when she sought an explanation or something in writing, the authorities informed her that she would not get anything in writing.
+In the post, the 71-year-old woman,settled in Sweden, said she sought an explanation or something in writing, but was informed her she would not get anything in writing.
 She said her friend was arranging a flight ticket to Dubai, from where she would catch a flight back home to Sweden.

+"The officer from the Bureau is not leaving me before he can see that I have a flight ticket", she said.
+The post was later found withdrawn from her Facebook page.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)